hamidgholami/README.md/README.md

 </p>

-I am also an open-source enthusiast and maintainer.
+I am also an open-source and cloud enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 <h2 align="left" id="hamid-gholami-os">Favorite Operation System</h2>